Muhammad-Owais-Warsi/cueron-partner/apps/web/src/components/auth/README.md

 3. You'll be redirected to `/login`

-4. Enter a valid phone number (requires Supabase SMS provider configured)
+4. Enter a valid email address

-5. Enter the OTP received
+5. Choose authentication method:
+   - For magic link: Click "Send Magic Link" (will show success message)
+   - For password: Enter "password123" and click "Sign In"

 6. You'll be redirected to `/dashboard`

 ## Future Enhancements

-- Email authentication with magic links
-- Biometric authentication for mobile
 - Remember device functionality
 - Multi-factor authentication
 - Social authentication providers
-- Password-based authentication option
+- Password reset functionality